nick3499/vlc_wrapper_sfm/README.md

 ## If Standalone

 If the app runs as a standalone, then `APP.run()` will be executed.
+See `flask run` in the shell script above.

 ```python
 if __name__ == '__main__':